Seller Fulfilled Prime: EVERYTHING Amazon Sellers Need To Know [GUIDE, REQUIREMENTS & INFOGRAPHIC]

 - Sellers need to use the free Prime shipping template and provide 2-day shipping to Prime members.

-- Sellers need to provide FREE Standard Shipping to ALL customers in Continental U.S.
+- Sellers need to provide FREE 2-day shipping to ALL customers nationwide (lower 48 states only) for Standard Size Products.

 - Sellers need to maintain 99% on-time shipment rate.
 (1 out of every 100 can be late)